 One by one we disappeared into the woods finding our own space of theater.
-Some felt like fantasy fairies prancing in the wilderness and others like kids wallowing on the icy water.
+Some felt like fantasy fairies prancing in the wilderness & others like kids wallowing on the icy water.
 I found mine too, by the thick bamboo poles, snoozing to the rhythm of the cascades.

-Oriental Mindoro is not all about the beaches in Puerto Galera.
+Oriental Mindoro is not all about the beaches of Puerto Galera.
 If you push 2 hours more down south, Baco is a beautiful daytrip on a winding drive along the coast of Verde Island Passage.
 But coming in from Calapan, the province’s capital town, Baco is just a short 40-minute drive.

 Infinity Farm can get crowded on weekends & holidays.
-There are no stores within the place, so bring your own provisions.
+There are no stores in the area, so bring your own provisions.
 Expect a long queue in the restrooms if you come on peak seasons.
 And in the hot summer days when mountain streams aren’t that strong, you might not be able to experience the popular “sunken picnic” where gushing water floods the floor in the dining area.